-- ❖ DMin 24 credits (exceptions must be approved by the DMin Committee)
+- DMin 24 credits (exceptions must be approved by the DMin Committee)

 - ❖ MDiv 25 credits

 - ❖ MATS 18 credits

 - ❖ MAMCS 18 credits

 - ❖ Diploma 24 credits

-Only courses offered at a degree granting site of Central count toward a student's residency requirement.
-Students transferring into the M.A. degree program must complete a minimum of 24 credit hours as a resident student at Central Seminary.
+Students transferring into an M.A. degree program must complete at least half the credit hours of the degree program as a degree student at Central Seminary.
+Online courses can count toward this requirement.
 Exceptions to this policy must have approval from the faculty.